ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 We say an MPC is secure if everyone learns only their own output.
 This security notion is ok, but it's really not the best.
-It allows what we call a "denial of service" attack, which basically means that the protocol can abort, and then nobody gets any output.
+It allows what we call a "denial of service" attack, which basically means the protocol might abort.
 It's well known that this kind of situation cannot be prevented with dishonest majority.
-So this attack will happen.
+And then nobody gets any output.
-When it does happen, all quantum inputs would be lost due to the no-cloning theorem.
+When this attack happens, all quantum inputs are consumed and lost to the no-cloning theorem.

 So we wanna ask: Is there anything we can do about this?